SamMed05/c-cpp-notes/docs/cpp/EXERCISES_1.md

 import multiplication_loop from '!!raw-loader!./code-snippets/multiplication-loop.cpp';

-Write a program to multiplicate a number entered by the user 10 times and print each multiplication to the console.
+Write a program to multiply a number entered by the user 10 times and print each multiplication to the console.

 <details>